How to Revive a Dying Bromeliad

 Because bromeliads produce offsets regularly, this means that you can have a continual supply of bromeliad plants for many years as each individual plant goes through its life cycle and dies back.

-After the bromeliad’s flower turns brown and starts to die back, cut the browning flower back to the base with a sharp pair of pruners.
-Keep up the bromeliad in a warm, humid room with bright indirect light, and keep the soil moist but not saturated.
+After the bromeliad’s flower turns brown and starts to die back, I cut the browning flower back to the base with a sharp pair of pruners.
+I then keep the bromeliad in a warm, humid room with bright indirect light and keep the soil moist but not saturated.

 This provides the right conditions for offsets to emerge and grow.